 The film captures the intensity and brutality of the battle, with fascinating insights from people who were a part of it, but the documentary’s strongest moments come when we learn what it meant to Frazier.
 As we observe the former champion, who claims to have never before watched the fight, sitting in a darkened room, viewing the titanic struggle on a television screen, we realize how haunted Frazier is by what took place that day.
 The conclusion framed by the film is that, tragically, Joe Frazier’s career, legacy and identity remain defined by Futch’s decision and that Joe could never stop wondering what might have been had The Thrilla in Manila not been stopped.

 This is, to a certain extent at least, conscious and deliberate myth-making.
 First, anyone who seriously believes there was any chance of Frazier winning had the fight continued is profoundly deluded.
-Joe was clearly behind on points and had taken a terrible beating in rounds 13 and 14, his face so swollen he was virtually blind.
-Second, the idea that Ali, who was every bit as competitive as Frazier, would have stayed in his corner when the bell rang for round 15 is nothing more than baseless speculation.
+Joe was clearly behind on points and had taken a terrible beating the last two rounds, his face so swollen he was virtually blind.
+Second, the idea that Ali, who was every bit as competitive as Frazier, would have stayed in his corner when the bell rang for the final three minutes is nothing more than baseless speculation.
 Yes, he reportedly told his corner to cut off his gloves, but this was no doubt an expression of pain and exhaustion, not of a genuine desire to quit.
 And, as anyone familiar with the career of Angelo Dundee will attest, there is no way the Hall of Fame trainer would have let Ali surrender on his stool in a fight he was winning.

 In the end, Thrilla In Manila does Joe Frazier a disservice.
 While ostensibly sympathetic to him, it paints a picture of a man pointlessly embittered by the past, tormented by a mirage of what might have been, and unable to forgive Ali for things he said decades before and for which he had since apologized.
 If Joe Frazier — a noble warrior, great competitor, and a champion of what many regard as the most competitive heavyweight division in boxing history — did in fact define his life and career through the lens of what transpired in the final fight of a blood feud between himself and Ali, then he is indeed a pitiful figure.
 But I have my doubts, and I know I’m not alone in seeing Joe Frazier as much more than the man who lost The Thrilla in Manila. — Michael Carbert